 1. Type the Assignment name.

 2. Type the Description including instructions and details regarding the assignment.
 It is important to be detailed.
-You may want to copy and paste from your syllabus to avoid confusion.
+It is recommended that you copy and paste from your syllabus to avoid confusion and discrepancies.

-3. Put a check mark on Display description on course page to display the description in the course page for students.
+3. Put a check mark on Display description on course page if you wish to display the description in the course page for students.

 Availability settings: